 Use ONLY a Blank SD Card up to 8-GB for this process (2-GB is preferred), and download and install Garmin Home Port FIRST.
 DO NOT INSERT THE SD CARD UNTIL STEP 8 below.
 LARGER THAN 8 GB SD CARDS WILL NOT WORK.
 AGAIN, 2-GB IS PREFERRED WHEN POSSIBLE.
 Click here to get the SD card mailed to your door with your fishing spots already installed.

 Steps to Load Garmin Waypoints to Garmin Home Port ADM File Format

 1. Save your GPSUPLOAD.GPX Fishing file(s) from the zip file you were sent over to your desktop.
 Be sure your SD Card is NOT in your computer yet.

 2. Open garmin home port.

-6. On the left side column, you should see “My Collections”, and your GPX file should be listed underneath that.
+6. On the left side column, you should see “My Collections”, and your Fishing Spots Name file should be listed underneath by file name.

 7. Now, just to be sure number 6 is complete, you should see the fish icons in your

 fishing area on the map itself.
 Don’t worry if there is no map detail like depths, but you

 need to see a “blob” of fishing spots, and then we’re ready.